 Residential Costs Option

-Payment to help students with the costs of living away from home to study.
+An option for students to help pay residential costs while living away from home to study.

 The amount of ABSTUDY you get depends on your situation.